Making the move

 Insurance, Maintenance and Repair Contracts

-We arrange for any external maintenance to your apartment and its facilities, and insure all the buildings.
-The service charge also covers regular window cleaning.
-Repair contracts for lifts, central kitchen equipment and other plant and equipment are in place and all necessary checks are done on a monthly, quarterly or annual basis to comply with manufacturer’s recommendations and legislative requirements, where appropriate.
+We arrange for any external maintenance to your house/apartment and its facilities, and provide insurance for all the buildings.
+Customers need to make their own arrangements for contents insurance.
+The service charge also includes a regular window cleaning service.
+Repair and service contracts for lifts, central kitchen equipment and other plant and equipment are in place and all necessary checks are carried out as required to comply with manufacturer’s recommendations and legislative requirements.
 The communal areas are inspected by the handyperson to make sure that all lights and equipment are working correctly.
 They also arrange for PAT (portable appliance test) for all communal electrical equipment.
-Please note as a resident you will be responsible for the internal maintenance and redecoration of your apartment and for home contents insurance.
+Please note as an owner you will be responsible for the internal maintenance and redecoration of your house/apartment and for home contents insurance.

 Legal and administration fee for resale